grc-iit/ChronoLog/GrafanaStream/README.md

 # Streaming Plugin
 This folder contains all the development for the streaming plugin API.
-The goal is to have all the chronolog log events streamed to Grafana for users to have an easy to view and access web interface to see their chronicle,story,event data.
+The goal is to have all the ChronoLog log events streamed to Grafana for users to have an easy to view and access web interface to see their chronicle,story,event data.

 ## API v1 - Done
-As part of the initial version of the streaming plugin we have a client streaming writer which streams the events to Grafana through InfluxDB.
+As part of the initial version of the streaming plugin we have a client streaming writer application which streams the events to Grafana through InfluxDB.
-- The client_writer writes the hosts stories (CPU, Memory, Network) into ChronoLog
+- Application `client_writer` writes the hosts stories (CPU, Memory, Network) into ChronoLog
-- The client_reader_stream_influx reads these stories from ChronoLog and streams to InfluxDB
+- Application `client_reader_stream_influx` reads these stories from ChronoLog and streams to InfluxDB
 - The Grafana dashboard visualizes the metrics in Grafana for the particular Chronicle and Story

 ### 1. Scripts
 #### ClientScripts/client_writer.cpp
-- **Purpose:** This is a simple client producer that writes CPU/Memory/Network metrics to chronolog
+- **Purpose:** This is a simple client producer that writes CPU/Memory/Network metrics to ChronoLog
 - **How it works:** It reads real metrics from /proc, acquires/creates three stories (cpu_usage, memory_usage, network_usage), and logs values for every interval_sec

 #### ClientScripts/client_reader_stream_influx.cpp
 - **Purpose:** This script streams the events from ChronoLog to InfluxDB for Grafana
-- **How it works:** It connects to chronolog, ensures the chronicle/stories exist, then on a loop calls the ReplayStory(t_start, t_end) api.
+- **How it works:** It connects to ChronoLog, ensures the chronicle/stories exist, then on a loop calls the ReplayStory(t_start, t_end) api.
 The events are converted to line protocol through the transform api created and sent in batches via InfluxDBSink.
 It also maintains a pe -story cursor to avoid re reading the events

 #### StreamingScripts/InfluxDBSink.h and InfluxDBSink.cpp
 - **Purpose:** This is the HTTP sink that posts the TelemetryBatch to InfluxDB v2